margolisj/go-supreme/readme.md

 }
 ```

-## Building Versions
+## Building Multiple OS Targets
-To build different versions you will need to install goreleaser (it is on homebrew).
+To build different targets you will need to install goreleaser (it is on homebrew).
 Then Run:
 ~~~~
 goreleaser --snapshot
 ~~~~